-One of the features offered by Elementor Pro is dynamic content (read: Elementor Free vs Elementor Pro).
+One of the features offered by Elementor Pro is the ability to add dynamic content (read: Elementor Free vs Elementor Pro).
 This feature allows you to add dynamic content to your designs, be it pages or theme builder templates.
 Although this feature is useful enough to create dynamic WordPress websites with Elementor, it has some downsides.
 You can only add default dynamic content types of WordPress such as featured image, post meta (date, time, comment counts, and so on), post title, page title, site title, author info, author meta, WooCommerce product price, WooCommerce product stock, and so on.
 There are no options to add custom dynamic content types like custom post types, custom fields, or custom taxonomies.
 JetEngine was created to fill the hole.

 If you have ever used the ACF plugin before, JetEngine is pretty similar to it.
 The difference is, JetEngine is developed specifically for Elementor (initially.
 It is now also supports Gutenberg and Bricks Builder).
-You can use it to create custom dynamic content types and then add them to your Elementor designs.
+You can use it to create custom dynamic content types and then add them to your Elementor designs or Gutenberg.

 What is JetEngine?

 JetEngine is a part of JetPlugins, a set of premium Elementor add-ons developed by Crocoblock.
 There are 18 add-ons in the set in total.
 As mentioned earlier, JetEngine is a plugin to create custom content types in WordPress, much like ACF.
 The difference is, this plugin is designed specifically for Elementor.
 The custom content types are created in the JetEngine backend (dashboard) and you can then add them to your Elementor designs via the Elementor editor.

 You can create custom content types according to the needs of the website you want to create.
 Some custom content types you can create with JetEngine are:

 - Custom fields

 - Custom taxonomies